10 things to consider when buying a refrigerator

 Buying a refrigerator means making a choice you’ll have to live with every day.
 It’s a big decision.
 Since there are so many styles and types of refrigerators, you have a lot of options to choose from.

-Whether you can afford to spend under $600 for a basic model, or over $3,000 for a door-in-door fridge with a ton of options, there’s a refrigerator out there calling your name.
+Whether you can afford to spend under $800 for a basic model, or over $3,000 for a smart fridge with a ton of options, there’s a refrigerator out there calling your name.
 You just have to do some research before you click that "buy" button.
+Here's our checklist for buying the best refrigerator to suit your needs and budget.

 Checklist: How to buy a refrigerator